 What can I expect at each gathering?

-On Sunday morning at 9:30AM we gather for an hour of Sunday School and Bible Study, in which we study the meaning of God's Word and how it applies to every area of life.
+On Sunday morning at 9:30AM we gather for an hour of Bible Study, in which we study the meaning of God's Word and how it applies to every area of life.
 It is designed to be a smaller interactive group that learns together and prays together.

 10:30AM Morning Worship Gathering

-Everthing we do is intended to focus on an audience of “One” - our God.
-Each aspect is intended to bring Him glory for He alone is worthy (Revelation 4:11).
+Everthing we do is intended to focus on an audience of “One."
+Each aspect is intended to bring God glory for He alone is worthy (Revelation 4:11).
 Worship is a person’s response to revelation (the Spirit and the Word).
 Worship is a rhythm of revelation and response.
 Our gathering is a dialogue between God's revelation through His Word and our response to Him.
 We usually begin with a hymn or a passage of Scripture.
 This is followed by prayer (Acts 2:42; 1 Timothy 2:1-4).
 Prayers focus on praise, confession, petition and thanksgiving.

-The music we sing at HBC is a blend of old and new.
-We enjoy a careful mix of newer and older doctrinally rich hymns together with praise choruses.
+The music we sing at Highlands is a beautiful blend of old and new texts and melodies.
+We enjoy a careful mix of newer and older doctrinally rich hymns together with vibrant new hymns and choruses.
 We choose hymns, songs, and choruses based upon their doctrinal accuracy and singability.
 It is not enough that a hymn is merely sentimental or that it has a great new tune.
 We emphasize congregational singing, which allows everyone to sing praise to God with one voice, over performed music, which spotlights individuals thus creating a spectating/entertainment environment.
 We view the music ministry of a church as a God-given means of teaching and admonishing one another (Colossians 3:16; 1 Corinthians 14:15,26; Matthew 26:30).